 Agfa HealthCare also goes beyond medical imaging.
-With its ORBIS Hospital Information System (HIS) /Clinical Information System (CIS) and its Enterprise Content Management, the Company is also active in the Enterprise IT market.
+With its ORBIS Hospital Information System (HIS)/Clinical Information System (CIS) and its Enterprise Content Management, the Company is also active in the Enterprise IT market.
 With these systems, Agfa HealthCare is able to connect medical departments and administrative departments of hospitals in one virtual network.

 The Enterprise IT solutions not only allow hospitals to increase productivity, improve the delivery of care and save cost.
 They also help care facilities to reduce their ecological footprint by cutting back the use of paper documents and reducing the need for physical archiving space.

 The Agfa Specialty Products business group strives to offer durable products throughout its extensive portfolio.
-All its products are designed or enhanced with key focus on durability, recyclability and reusability.
+All its products are designed or enhanced with attention for durability, recyclability and reusability.
 In some cases, the business group cooperates with various partners to develop specific products for eco-oriented industries and several of the business group's products are used in environment-friendly applications.

 Agfa successfully markets its Synaps synthetic papers for a growing range of printing applications.
 Synaps consists of a PET core film (polyester) with a two-sided coating for top-quality printability.
-All production waste can be recycled and re-used.
+All production waste is recycled and re-used.

 For the smartcard security market, Agfa offers its range of PETix films for the production of a variety of ID cards and documents.
-Thanks to its polyester base, PETix contributes to more reliable and robust cards and offers an environmental friendly alternative to PVC films.
-PETix also substantially extends the lifetime of smartcards, while recuding the ecological footprint of the cards produced.
+Thanks to its polyester base, PETix contributes to more reliable and robust cards and offers an environmental friendly alternative to other card materials films.
+PETix also substantially extends the lifetime of smartcards, which lowers the need for renewal frequency and eventually reduces the ecological footprint of the cards produced.

 Agfa Specialty Products commercializes its Zirfon Perl separator membranes for hydrogen production.
 State-of-the-art hydrogen production facilities use Zirfon Perl membranes to improve their efficiency and productivity.
-Building on its in-depth expertise in polyester substrates and chemical coatings, Agfa Specialty Products is developing innovative materials for renewable energy applications, such as Agfa's Arzona backsheet foils for solar modules.
+Building on its in-depth expertise in polyester substrates and chemical coatings, Agfa Specialty Products develops and markets innovative materials for renewable energy applications, such as Agfa's UNIQOAT backsheet foils for solar modules.